TorVallin/opengl-skeletal-animation/README.md

 # OpenGL Skeletal Animation

-This project showcases an implementation skeletal animation in OpenGL, using C++17.
+This project showcases an implementation of skeletal animation in OpenGL, using C++17.
 ![run_animation.gif](media/run_animation.gif)

 The implementation is quite rudimentary at the moment, as it only supports keyframe interpolation.
 It can essentially be seen as a minimum working example (MWE) for skeletal animation.
+The code was written to be simple without any fluff.

 ## Upcoming Features